TGiacinto/data-encryption/README.md

 # Data-Encryption

-The data encryption library allows you to save data in the database from a readable text to an encrypted text of unreadable characters
+The data encryption library allows to obtain an encrypted text from a readable text and to save it into a database.
+The encryption ensures security against any attack which attempts to retrieve data from db.
 ## Usage

-Add @EnableEncryptData annotations in the main spring class
+Add @EnableEncryptData annotation in the main spring class

-Add this property
+Add these properties
 ```
 io.data.encryption.secret-key=<YOUR_SECRET_KEY>
 io.data.encryption.secret-key-algorithm=AES